Sertx7/Calculadora/README.md

-# En-US Simple Calculator for Android
+# Simple Calculator for Android

 This is a simple calculator app developed for Android using Kotlin in Android Studio.
 The calculator offers basic functionalities such as addition, subtraction, multiplication, and division.